Sustainable Development Goal 5: Gender equality

 SDG 5 aims for action that will address issues and practices that limit opportunities for women and girls.

-• to support gender equality in leadership roles and at all levels of decision-making
+• support gender equality in leadership roles and at all levels of decision-making

-• to ensure that Canadians, and those who live here, share responsibilities within households and families
+• ensure that Canadians and those who live in Canada share responsibilities within households and families

 Canada's targets are:

-• that fewer women are victims of intimate partner violence and sexual assault
+• fewer women who are victims of intimate partner violence and sexual assault

 • greater representation of women in leadership roles